zaqari/complexity_science_of_everyday_conversations/README.md

-# Understanding Universal Conceptual Organizations in Conversational Dynamics
+# The Complexity Science of Everyday Conversation: Selves, Others, and Drift between Concepts in Dialog

 The basic premise is this: there appears to be two underlying universal, dynamical structures underlying conversational turns and their lexico-semantic content: